cloudflare/cloudflare-docs/content/workers/tutorials/localize-a-website/index.md

 The [`HTMLRewriter`](/workers/runtime-apis/html-rewriter/) class built into the Cloudflare Workers runtime allows for parsing and rewriting of HTML on the Cloudflare global network.
 This gives developers the ability to efficiently and transparently customize their Workers applications.

-In this tutorial, you will build an example internationalization and localization engine (commonly referred to as **i18n** and **l10n**) for your application, serve the content of your site, and automatically translate the content based your visitors’ location in the world.
+In this tutorial, you will build an example internationalization and localization engine (commonly referred to as **i18n** and **l10n**) for your application, serve the content of your site, and automatically translate the content based your visitors' location in the world.

 ![An example site that has been successfully localized in Japanese, German and English](/images/workers/tutorials/localize-website/i18n.jpg)

 ## Setup

 This tutorial is designed to use an existing website.
 To simplify this process, you will use a free HTML5 template from [HTML5 UP](https://html5up.net).
-With this website as the base, you will use the `HTMLRewriter` functionality in the Workers platform to overlay an i18n layer, automatically translating the site based on the user’s language.
+With this website as the base, you will use the `HTMLRewriter` functionality in the Workers platform to overlay an i18n layer, automatically translating the site based on the user's language.

 If you would like to deploy your own version of the site, you can find the source [on GitHub](https://github.com/signalnerve/i18n-example-workers).
-Instructions on how to deploy this application can be found in the project’s README.
+Instructions on how to deploy this application can be found in the project's README.

 ## Create a project